normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/TheFrontend.md

 Before we can run the application locally we need to configure in our application what AWS region and profile to use.
 The region and profile we use for development might be different then what we use when deployed to AWS.
 So we will configure the region and profile in the **appsettings.Development.json** file so that region and profile are only set during development.
-ASP.NET Core will ignore this fill when not run in development.
+ASP.NET Core will ignore this file when not run in development.

 In the **appsettings.Development.json** file add the **Region** and **Profile** field in the AWS section like you see below and set the values of those fields to the same value used as the start of this tutorial.